orelz890/OOP_Ex4_py/README.md

 # OOP_Ex4_py

-## welcom!! for more information please check our wiki!
+## welcome!! for more information please check our wiki!